-12 Top-Rated Tourist Attractions in Taupo
+14 Top-Rated Tourist Attractions in Taupo

-The little town of Taupo is an excellent base to explore the central region of the North Island.
+The little town of Taupo is an excellent base to explore the central region of New Zealand's North Island.
 Sitting on the shore of vast Lake Taupo and close to the mountains of Tongariro National Park, Taupo has grown into an action-adventure center with an abundance of hiking, boating, and river rafting opportunities for travelers who want to explore New Zealand's famed natural scenery.
 Both the Tongariro Alpine Crossing and hiking on Mount Ruapehu are among the best day hikes you'll find anywhere in the Southern Hemisphere.

-1 Lake Taupo
+1. Lake Taupo

 For visitors not so interested in casting a line, the deep, blue waters are perfect for swimming, kayaking, and scenic cruises.
 Both sailboats and motorboats can be chartered from Taupo's harbor, or shorter jaunts can be made by hopping on one of the many tour boats that ply the lake.

 Accommodation: Where to Stay in Taupo

-2 Huka Falls
+2. Huka Falls

-Close-up access to the churning waters is provided by a pedestrian bridge and variety of platforms, while travelers looking for a more exciting viewpoint can choose to jet-boat through the turquoise waters of the gorge right up to the falls' base.
+Close-up access to the churning waters is provided by a pedestrian bridge and variety of platforms, while travelers looking for a more exciting viewpoint can choose to jet boat through the turquoise waters of the gorge right up to the falls' base.
 For nature lovers wanting to combine a visit with a stroll, there is an excellent (and easy) one hour hiking trail from Taupo to Huka Falls.

 Location: Wairakei Park, 10 kilometers north of Taupo

-3 Mine Bay Maori Rock Carvings
+4. Mine Bay Maori Rock Carvings Cruise

 In the 1970s, Maori carver Matahi Whakataka-Brightwell gifted the Taupo region with a dazzling display of Maori art when he crafted a series of Maori rock carvings into the cliffs of Lake Taupo's Mine Bay.
-The main carving rises a mammoth 10 meters above the water's surface and depicts the Maori navigator, Ngatoroirangi, who brought the Maori to New Zealand in the 13th century.
+The main carving towers 14 meters above the water's surface and depicts the Maori navigator, Ngatoroirangi, who brought the Maori to New Zealand in the 13th century.

-4 Tongariro Alpine Crossing
+5. Tongariro Alpine Crossing

 The spectacular alpine views, which can reach as far as Mount Taranaki on a clear day, are worth the sweat of the ascent, while experienced walkers keen to fit in more exercise can add side trips to climb either Mount Tongariro or Mount Ngauruhoe (which stood in for Mount Doom in the Lord of the Rings movie trilogy) if they set off early in the morning.

 Location: Tongariro National Park, 80 kilometers southwest of Taupo

-5 Orakei Korako
+6. Orakei Korako

 If you only visit one geothermal area in New Zealand, make it this one.
-Just 25 minutes north of Taupo, Orakei Korako (also known as the Hidden Valley) is an otherworldly place of geysers and bubbling mud amid surreal silica terraces coated in weird and wonderful splodges of green, yellow, and orange algae.
-Don't miss 40-meter-long Te Kapua Terrace (also known as the Golden Fleece Terrace), covered in a rippling, white sinter coating.
+Just 25 minutes north of Taupo, Orakei Korako-also known as the Hidden Valley-is an otherworldly place of geysers and bubbling mud amid surreal silica terraces coated in weird and wonderful splotches of green, yellow, and orange algae.
+Don't miss 40-meter-long Te Kapua Terrace, the "Golden Fleece Terrace," covered in a rippling, white sinter coating.

 Address: Orakei Korako Road, Reporoa

-6 Craters of the Moon
+7. Craters of the Moon

 A wooden boardwalk traverses the gentle hills of the scrub-lined countryside, allowing easy viewing of a multitude of steam vents, billowing white funnels of smoke out of the ground, and vast craters that bite into the landscape.

 Address: Karapiti Road, Taupo

-7 Wairakei Terraces
+8. Wairakei Terraces

 Rich in minerals, the hot springs of the Wairakei Terraces are a great place to soothe travel-weary joints.
 Used by the local Maori tribes for centuries, these therapeutic waters are now a top Taupo spot for a few hours of relaxation.
 A series of thermal pools of varying heat sit below a white silica terrace with a gushing waterfall replenishing the aqua blue water.

-8 Mount Ruapehu
+10. Mount Ruapehu

 Mount Ruapehu gives adventure fans plenty of reasons to don their hiking shoes.
 Although this is one of New Zealand's highest peaks outside of the South Island's Southern Alps, you don't need to be a mountaineer to experience its rugged, volcanic beauty.
 If you want jaw-dropping alpine views without the sweat, a scenic chair-lift ride can whizz you up to 2,020 meters above sea level to sit amid a landscape surrounded by Mount Ruapehu, Mount Tongariro, and Mount Ngauruhoe.

 Location: Tongariro National Park, 80 kilometers southwest of Taupo

-9 Aratiatia Scenic Reserve
+11. Aratiatia Scenic Reserve

 The reserve's highlight is watching the opening of the Aratiatia Dam gates.
 Three times daily, the gates are opened to turn the dry Aratiatia Gorge into a turbulent series of rapids flowing at approximately 90,000 liters per second.
-A pedestrian bridge right over the dam gates offers prime viewing territory to perch as it happens.
+A pedestrian bridge right over the dam gates offers a prime viewpoint on which to perch as it happens.

-10 Taupo Bungy
+12. Taupo Bungy

 If diving off a platform, perched on a sheer cliff face over a river, with only an elastic cord tied around your ankles isn't your idea of a good time, there's also the extreme-swing, which arcs you over the river, reaching speeds of 70 kilometers per hour.
 These tourist attractions are definitely not for those afraid of heights, but adrenaline-junkies will relish them.

 Address: 22 Spa Road, Taupo

-11 Taupo DeBretts Hot Springs
+13. Taupo DeBretts Hot Springs

-After all of Taupo's hiking, biking, and boating activities are ticked off, a soak at Taupo DeBretts Hot Springs is a worthwhile spot of pampering.
+After all of Taupo's hiking, biking, and boating activities have been crossed off your New Zealand travel itinerary, a soak at Taupo DeBretts Hot Springs is a worthwhile spot of pampering.
 The mineral-rich thermal pools here sit within lushly manicured gardens full of ferns and native flowers, while the on-site spa offers a tempting array of local mud wraps and other rejuvenating treatments for a truly luxurious way to top off your Taupo stay.

 Address: 76 Napier-Taupo Road, Taupo

-12 Waipahihi Botanical Reserve
+14. Waipahihi Botanical Reserve

 With fantastic views of both Lake Taupo and the peaks of Tongariro National Park, Waipahihi Botanical Reserve is a gorgeous place to take a stroll.
-The gardens here span 35 hectares, sitting on a hill above the town of Taupo, and are full of trails leading between native kauri and rata trees and colorful flower beds brimming with rhododendrons and azaleas.
+The gardens here span 35 hectares, sitting on a hill above the town of Taupo, and are full of trails leading between native kauri and rata trees and colorful flowerbeds brimming with rhododendrons and azaleas.
 It's a great place to take an easy amble and soak up the tranquil ambience.